Hypothetical types of biochemistry: Methane and other hydrocarbons

 Methane (CH_{4}) is a simple hydrocarbon: that is, a compound of two of the most common elements in the cosmos: hydrogen and carbon.
 It has a cosmic abundance comparable with ammonia.
 Hydrocarbons could act as a solvent over a wide range of temperatures but would lack polarity.
 Isaac Asimov, the biochemist and science fiction writer, suggested in 1981 that poly-lipids could form a substitute for proteins in a non-polar solvent such as methane.
 Lakes composed of a mixture of hydrocarbons, including methane and ethane, have been detected on the surface of Titan by the Cassini spacecraft.

 There is debate about the effectiveness of methane and other hydrocarbons as a solvent for life compared to water or ammonia.
 Water is a stronger solvent than the hydrocarbons, enabling easier transport of substances in a cell.
 However, water is also more chemically reactive and can break down large organic molecules through hydrolysis.
-A life-form which solvent was a hydrocarbon would not face the threat of its biomolecules being destroyed in this way.
+A life-form in which solvent was a hydrocarbon would not face the threat of its biomolecules being destroyed in this way.
 Also, the water molecule's tendency to form strong hydrogen bonds can interfere with internal hydrogen bonding in complex organic molecules.
 Life with a hydrocarbon solvent could make more use of hydrogen bonds within its biomolecules.
 Moreover, the strength of hydrogen bonds within biomolecules would be appropriate to a low-temperature biochemistry.

 Astrobiologist Chris McKay has argued, on thermodynamic grounds, that if life does exist on Titan's surface, using hydrocarbons as a solvent, it is likely also to use the more complex hydrocarbons as an energy source by reacting them with hydrogen, reducing ethane and acetylene to methane.
 Possible evidence for this form of life on Titan was identified in 2010 by Darrell Strobel of Johns Hopkins University; a greater abundance of molecular hydrogen in the upper atmospheric layers of Titan compared to the lower layers, arguing for a downward diffusion at a rate of roughly 10^{25} molecules per second and disappearance of hydrogen near Titan's surface.
 As Strobel noted, his findings were in line with the effects Chris McKay had predicted if methanogenic life-forms were present.
 The same year, another study showed low levels of acetylene on Titan's surface, which were interpreted by Chris McKay as consistent with the hypothesis of organisms reducing acetylene to methane.
 While restating the biological hypothesis, McKay cautioned that other explanations for the hydrogen and acetylene findings are to be considered more likely: the possibilities of yet unidentified physical or chemical processes (e.g. a non-living surface catalyst enabling acetylene to react with hydrogen), or flaws in the current models of material flow.
 He noted that even a non-biological catalyst effective at 95 K would in itself be a startling discovery.